Engineering Computer Engineering (Omaha)

 These Program Educational Objectives were developed with input from the program’s educational objectives constituency consisting of employers (including CEEN Industry Advisory Board), graduates of the program, and faculty of the department.

 Student outcomes are those abilities that a graduate of the computer engineering program will have attained so that he/she can meet the educational objectives established for the program.

-At the time of graduation, students in the CEEN Computer Engineering program will have:
+At the time of graduation, students in the ECE Computer Engineering program will be able to: